Blitz78/CombatSim/README.md

 # CombatSim
-Python Code where you can execute a simple combat simulation

 Combat Sim is a bit of Python Code inspired by Dungeons & Dragons where a user can enter the name of their character and the character's race then proceeding to run a simulation on if those two characters fought.